 This street is in the former French Concession.
 Putting aside the ignoble historical aspects, one has to say it is a beautiful part of the city, lined with a species of sycamore called plane trees.
 The street is narrow enough so that the leaves of trees on both sides touch, creating a "tree tunnel."
 It is so thick that the street gets dark much earlier in the afternoon than its surroundings.
 It is still a popular residence area for foreigners who work in the city.
 In one case (we visited the street on several different occasions), we saw several very Caucasian kids walking, chatting in perfect Chinese.

 Later that week I visited East China Normal University, one of China's oldest institutions.
-The campus I visited is just a few years old, in one of Shanghai's developing areas.
+The campus I visited is just a few years old, in one of Shanghai's developing areas, rather remote.
+(From downtown, I took three subway trains, then a brief cab ride.)
 It's an attractive, modern campus, as you see see in their main library below.

 A friend Yihui, who is big in the R programming language world, arranged for my visit, hosted by Prof. Tang Yincai.
 I had a great conversation with him and his colleagues, over a wonderful lunch.
 The talk went well, I think, and they asked insightful questions.